lbryio/lbry.tech/documents/partials/overview/lbrycrd.md

 ### Additional Resources

-*   See the [Whitepaper](/whitepaper "Whitepaper") for a more comprehensive introduction to the LBRY blockchain.
+- The [Whitepaper](/whitepaper "Whitepaper") contains a comprehensive documentation of the LBRY blockchain.
-*   See the [Resources](/resources) for documentation about the LBRY blockchain, including its API.
+- [Resources](/resources) has documentation about using the LBRY blockchain, including its APIs.
-*   See [[Naming]] for learning more about LBRY URLs and how they work.
-*   See [[Identities]] for learning how the LBRY blockchain handles publisher identities.